getify/You-Dont-Know-JS/types & grammar/ch5.md

 If JavaScript had a `goto` statement, you'd theoretically be able to say `goto foo` and have execution jump to that location in code. `goto`s are usually considered terrible coding idioms as they make code much harder to understand (aka "spaghetti code"), so it's a *very good thing* that JavaScript doesn't have a general `goto`.

-However, JS *does* support a specialized form of `goto`: labeled-loop jumps.
+However, JS *does* support a specialized form of `goto`: labeled jumps.
 Both the `continue` and `break` statements can optionally accept a specified label (as long as the label is attached to a currently executing loop!), in which case the jump occurs at that point kind of like a `goto`.
 Consider:

 ```js
 foo: for (var i=0; i<4; i++) {